KingdomOfFinland/Simple-Engine/README.md

-Please be aware that this is still in its Developing stage!

 Welcome To Fish Engine!
 An alternate version of Google and other search engines.
 I am not trying to compete with google or microsoft bing.